-Remember to not loose yourself in the process.
-Yes, your partner and your baby are importably, but having some ME time every once in a while could be refreshing for everyone.
+Remember not to loose yourself in the process.
+Yes, your partner and your baby are important, but having some ME time every once in a while could be refreshing for everyone.
 This also goes for your partner, let him or her have some ME time as well, since you both probably need it.

 Let us know what you think about these tips and what are some of the things you do to re-connect with your partner!